 - Set up a joint savings account with your partner and make sure to add equal amount each

 If you want to leave your family home in your 20s you’ll probably be renting unless you’re really really lucky.
-It feels like if you want to buy you’ll end up living with your parents til the end or time, or at least well into your 30s.

 This wasn’t something I was prepared to do.
 I want to buy one day of course but, I love my boyfriend and living with either of our parents wasn’t an option.
 Thankfully at the time we chose to move I had saved a further £2000 and my boyfriend had redundancy money which meant that we could afford to move out, pay the deposit, estate agent fees and fully furnish our flat.
 But, it wasn’t cheap and anyone who’s living in rented accommodation will tell you the same.